 Best via ferrata routes in the Dolomites

-Together with certified mountain guides from the Dolomites ️we came up with a list of top via ferratas that you should definitely consider if you are planning a visit.
+Together with certified mountain guides from the Dolomites, ️we came up with a list of the top via ferratas that you should definitely consider if you are planning a visit.

 A 400m via ferrata route on the south face of Col dei Bos, built in the 2000’s.
 It’s an easy route, ideal for beginners and also for families with kids.
 Even though it has a few difficult sections, there are several ways to elude them.

-- How to get there: the via ferrata route is located at only 4km from the town of Cortina D’Ampezzo, close to the road that leads to Passo Falzarego.
+How to get there: the via ferrata route is located only 4km’s away from the town of Cortina D’Ampezzo, close to the road that leads to Passo Falzarego.